 What should I start with to teach my puppy obedience training?

 Your puppy should know their name and respond to it with joy!
-Also, it’s kind of awkward if they don’t respond…and you’re sprinting across the park yelling “Charlie!”…gonna get the stares for sure.
+Also, it’s kind of awkward if they don’t respond and you’re sprinting across the park yelling “Charlie”.
+You are gonna get the stares for sure.

-Luckily for you – teaching them their name is easy peasy.
-Here’s how you do it:
+Luckily for you – teaching your puppy their name is easy peasy.

 - Say their name in a happy jolly tone and reward with a treat.